TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/response-header-tyk-classic.md

 The process for configuring a response header transform is similar to that defined in section [Configuring the Response Header Transform in the Tyk Classic API Definition](#tyk-classic).
 Tyk Operator allows you to configure a request size limit for [all endpoints of an API](#tyk-operator-api) or for a [specific API endpoint](#tyk-operator-endpoint).

+The note in section [configuring the Response Header Transform in the Tyk Classic API Definition](#tyk-classic) mentions that it is necessary to add a `response_processors` object if using Tyk Gateway < v5.3.0.
+This is highlighted in the examples below.

 ### API level transform {#tyk-operator-api}

 <!-- Need an example here -->